St. Louis Hail Damage Roof Repair

 Among the most hail-active areas in the metro.
 Recent years have included several significant events.
 Many homes in newer subdivisions still have their original builder-grade shingles.

-Insurance claim filing is common in these neighborhoods after major events.
+Carrier reviews are common in these neighborhoods after major events.
 Class 4 impact-resistant shingles are increasingly standard on replacements given the frequency of hail.
-Most major carriers offer premium discounts of 15-28% for Class 4 installations.
+Some carriers may recognize Class 4 documentation for credits or discounts, depending on the policy.

 St. Charles County: St. Charles, O'Fallon, Wentzville